Delivering the hands-on support and critical infrastructure that powers Host1Plus

 Q: What technological challenges did you need to solve?

 The two biggest were technological challenges are really core infrastructure challenges — power consumption per rack and available connectivity.
 At Host1Plus, we tend to use high power-density compute solutions that consume the traditional data center rack power cap at half the rack capacity.
 Obviously, this is not efficient — technically or financially.
 We were looking for a partner who could deliver the power quality and density that we need.
-We’re a service provider — we needed a true partner, another service provider capable of meeting the same standards we promise our customers.
+We’re a service provider — we needed another service provider capable of meeting the same standards we promise our customers.
 By having the NOC in-house, by having people on the floor around the clock, by deeply understanding our business, ServerCentral helped us to bring our services up in the shortest possible time.

 Q: What convinced you ServerCentral could help you hit these goals?